GIScience/gis-training-resource-center/content/en/Exercise_tracks/mobile_health_training/en_module_5_mobile_health_ex_1.md

 In the municipios XX and XX, it is confirmed that the local national society will run a mobile health programme to complement local health post and hospital system.
 The need is confirmed, and the donor signalled

 You are tasked to design the route of the programme and assess the population reached with this route.
 The funding for the first 12 months is secured with the aim to complete at least 10 deployments of the mobile health unit.

+According to the SPHERE standards, a minimum of 80% of the population must live within a one hour walking distance from a primary healthcare facilities.
+Additionally, in rural areas, it is estimated that at least 1 primary healthcare facility is needed for 50 000 inhabitants
 %% AND REACH XXXX INHABITANTS?
 %% ADD SOME MORE CONTEXTUAL INFORMATION ABOUT THE COL/VEN BORDER REGION?